 8 – I wanted a distinct line separating the fields and used very thin strips of dark brown Jacob wool top to achieve this.
 Felt the lines quite firmly into the pre-felt which will push it down and give a little more depth.

-Time to create some 2D elements.
+Time to create some 3D elements.

-9 – Wall
+9 – Stone Wall

-Make your stones by rolling your wool into a very rough ball shape (this is not the shape you will end up with but will create dimension) and felting all over with your needle.
+Make your pebble/stones by rolling your wool into a very rough ball shape (this is not the shape you will end up with but will create dimension) and felting all over with your needle.
 Keep the wool moving as it firms up and don’t try to make it even; have you ever seen even shapes on a dry stone wall… Make quite a few different shapes and sizes; mine are approx 1.5cm to 2.5cm then place them on your picture in the walled area to see how many more you will actually need.

 Once done stitch or glue them into position; I’m not a purist and whichever you choose is fine.
 Clearly, using glue is so much faster and a strong fabric glue will do just fine as long as you give it a little time to dry.
 Using glue also allows you to move your pebbles about before the glue dries; you will be ready for a cuppa at this stage anyway.